- Distance from Chicago: 93 miles

 How to Get There

-By car: Time your drive right and you'll fly to Milwaukee in 1-1/2 hours.
-Just go straight north on I-90/94, continuing on US-41 North when it splits.
-If you're traveling at rush hour, factor in another 20 minutes or so.
+By car: Time your drive right, and you'll fly to Milwaukee in an hour and a half.
+Just go straight north on I-90/94, continuing on US 41 North when it splits.
+If you're traveling at rush hour, factor in another twenty minutes or so.
 Once you get there, public parking lots abound, and rates are a fraction of what Chicago charges.

 By train: The Hiawatha Amtrak line runs seven roundtrips (six on Sunday) from Chicago's Union Station to Milwaukee's Intermodal Station, which is downtown within a short walk of several hotels and a quick taxi ride to other destinations.
 You'll avoid traffic and can count on a simple 90-minute ride.